stanoba/wifi-desk-lamp/README.md

 ## Software

 **WiFi Controlled Desk Lamp** was designed so it can run on [WLED](https://github.com/Aircoookie/WLED) or [WLED Sound Reactive](https://github.com/atuline/WLED) firmware.
-See projects github pages for details.
+See respective projects github pages for details.